robnagler/robnagler.github.io/_posts/2020-07-21-Betting-on-Amazon.md

 didn't sell it when I moved out.
 Janis is a real estate agent, and she thinks real estate is a good investment.
 One day she told me to buy another house so I did.
-Unlike stocks, you can't just drop a house for another one so I keep the houses partially out of inertia, the solid real estate market, and a number of other reasons that are personal to me.
+Unlike stocks, you can't just drop a house for another one so I keep the houses for many reasons: inertia, the solid real estate market, and personal circumstances.
 Owning real estate diversifies my asset allocation.

 My 401K only allows me to invest in mutual funds.
 During the COVID panic, I moved it all into a long term bond fund (VBLTX), because I figured it was slightly better than the money market.
 The fact that I can't put it in Amazon is a good thing, but why not put it in the S&P?

-"Consistently buy an S&P 500 low-cost index fund," [Warren Buffet] [told CNBC's On The Money](https://www.cnbc.com/2018/01/03/why-warren-buffett-says-index-funds-are-the-best-investment.html).
+"Consistently buy an S&P 500 low-cost index fund," Warren Buffett [told CNBC's On The Money](https://www.cnbc.com/2018/01/03/why-warren-buffett-says-index-funds-are-the-best-investment.html).
 "I think it's the thing that makes the most sense practically all of the time."